JonasPflaume/JY_ML/README.md

 | ...| | |

 Notes:
 1. In SAC(soft actor-critic) the reinforcement learning package stablebaseline3 was used to compare with various control strategies.
-The training ran for 50k timesteps, to a convergence of the epi reward.
+The training ran for 50k timesteps to a convergence of the epi reward.
-2. The cost matrices in iLQR are hard to tune by hand, and the torque constraints can't be taken into account.
-Therefore, its performance is just ok, but no problem to swing up and stabilize.
+2. The cost matrix in the iLQR is a challenge to adjust manually and more importantly cannot take into account torque constraints.
+As a result, it performs just fine to swing-up and stabilized at the upright equilibrium.
-3. Finite horizon LQR based on Dynamic mode decomposition(DMD).
+3. Finite horizon LQR with Dynamic mode decomposition(DMD).
 Not working, the tracking objective function is hard to define.
-4. MPC with the model learned through DMD.
-Very naive implementation, the symbolic feature expansion limits the speed of solution.
-There are better ways to include the nonlinear objective function into koopman feature.
+4. MPC with the model learned by DMD.
+A quite sloppy implementation, the symbolic feature expansion limits the speed of solution.
+There are better ways to incorporate the nonlinear objective function into koopman feature.
-5. MPC with Runge Kutta 4th order simulation on ground-truth ode.
+5. MPC by Runge Kutta 4th method on ground-truth ode.
 This approach can't let the gym rendering in real time.
-6. The variational GPR is not suitable for inverse dynamics learning.
-Because there is no obvious hidden structure of this learning problem.
+6. It seems there is no obvious sparse hidden structures among the inverse dynamics, the variational GPR performs not satisfactory.